Cabinet of Nawaf Salam: Ban on Hezbollah linked finances

-On July 14, 2025, Banque du Liban, had issued a circular prohibiting all licensed financial institutions from engaging in any direct or indirect dealings with Al‑Qard Al‑Hassan, Hezbollah’s Iran backed financial arm, that is subject to U.S. sanctions.
+On July 14, 2025, Banque du Liban, had issued a circular prohibiting all licensed financial institutions from engaging in any direct or indirect dealings with Al-Qard Al-Hasan Association, Hezbollah’s Iran-backed financial arm, that is subject to U.S. sanctions.

 IMF and World Bank engagement

-In April 2025, a Lebanese delegation participated in the IMF–World Bank Spring Meetings in Washington, D.C., where it presented a unified reform vision aimed at addressing Lebanon’s protracted financial and economic crisis.
+In April 2025, a Lebanese delegation participated in the IMF–World Bank Spring Meetings in Washington, D.C., where it presented a unified reform vision aimed at addressing Lebanon's protracted financial and economic crisis.
 Following the meetings, Lebanon secured a $250 million loan from the World Bank to alleviate its chronic electricity shortages.
 The funds will be used to improve electricity bill collection and invest in solar energy projects, potentially saving $40 million annually.
 This initiative is part of a broader $1 billion reconstruction program, with preliminary approval to increase the loan to $400 million.

+In January 2026 it was reported that the World Bank approved $350 million in new financing for Lebanon aimed at helping the country's poor and vulnerable populations, strengthening social protection systems, and supporting digital transformation of public services as part of efforts to bolster Lebanon's economic recovery.
+The package is split into two projects, $200 million for social safety net enhancement and $150 million for digital acceleration.

 State authority over arms

 “Homeland Shield”

-On 5 September 2025, the cabinet lead by Nawaf Salam, met to review the Lebanese army Homeland Shield Plan for weapon control presented by General Rodolphe Haykal, that focuses on the disarmament of Hezbollah.
+On 5 September 2025, the cabinet led by Nawaf Salam, met to review the Lebanese army Homeland Shield Plan for weapon control presented by General Rodolphe Haykal, that focuses on the disarmament of Hezbollah.
 This decision has a strong international support of the U.S., Saudi Arabia and France.
+On 8 January 2025, the Lebanese Forces stated that they have consolidated control in southern Lebanon and are ready to proceed to Phase 2.